 Michael D. Roundy

-Mike Roundy’s practice includes the areas of commercial litigation, property tax abatement, independent investigations, utility law, probate litigation, construction law, insurance defense and professional malpractice litigation.
+Mike Roundy’s practice focuses on commercial litigation, property tax abatement, independent investigations, employment law, utility law, probate litigation, construction law, insurance defense and professional malpractice litigation.

 Mike handles all aspects of civil litigation.
-He has represented corporate, business and individual clients in both state and federal courts and at the Appellate Tax Board.
-He has represented business owners, large and small corporations, religious organizations, public utilities, consumers and individuals in a variety of matters, including disputes involving property tax contracts, construction, leases, real estate, intellectual property, mechanic’s liens, regulatory issues, products liability, defamation, employment/wage issues, fraud, civil rights, non-compete agreements, probate disputes and tax appeals.
-He has also represented clients in white collar criminal matters and investigations.
+He has represented corporate, business and individual clients in both state and federal courts and before administrative agencies and boards.
+He has represented business owners, large and small corporations, religious organizations, public utilities, consumers and individuals in a wide range of disputes including disputes involving property tax contracts, construction, commercial leases, real estate, intellectual property, regulatory issues, products liability, defamation, employment/wage issues, fraud, civil rights, non-compete agreements, probate disputes and tax appeals.